Manage web links

 A web link can link to any URL or it can link to another webpage within the same website.
 When a web link is to a webpage, the security and publishing state of the webpage will apply to the web link as well.
 Web links are always part of a web link set.
 A web link set is a group of links such as a primary navigation or a group of footer links.
 Web link sets allow internal, regardless of placement in the site map, and external links to be grouped together and ordered.

-For Dynamics 365 users, once the portal customizations have been imported into the Dynamics 365 organization, web links can be managed from a web link set.
+Once the portal customizations have been imported into the Common Data Service environment, web links can be managed from a web link set.

 Go to Portals > Web Link Sets.